samnaseem/samnaseem.github.io/my-current-efforts/leveraging-ai-for-uns-sdgs.markdown

     Leveraging AI for UN's SDGs
 highlight-subheading: >
     Addressing global challenges through AI research and help sustainable development
+highlight-description: >
+    In alignment with the UN's 17 Sustainable Development Goals (SDGs), I am deeply committed to utilizing the potential of AI to address global challenges and contribute to sustainable development.
+From reducing poverty and improving healthcare to promoting environmental conservation and fostering inclusive education, AI offers diverse avenues for sustainable development.
 highlight-sort: 4
+breadcrumbs: true
+breadcrumbs-title:
+breadcrumbs-hidelast: true
 ---